-- An offer of appointment to a successful candidate, including one who has lived or worked abroad, will be conditional upon satisfactory completion of pre-employment checks. - A candidate's identity will be verified by photographic ID and proof of address except where, for exceptional reasons, none is available. - An offer letter will be written and upon receipt of acceptance and confirmation of the satisfactory completion of pre-employment checks a contract will be issued. - An offer of employment will be conditional on the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment.
+- An offer of appointment to a successful candidate, including one who has lived or worked abroad, will be conditional upon satisfactory completion of pre-employment checks required for the Single Central Register (SCR) (see below). - A candidate's identity will be verified by photographic ID and proof of address except where, for exceptional reasons, none is available. - An offer letter will be written and upon receipt of acceptance and confirmation of the satisfactory completion of pre-employment checks a contract will be issued. - An offer of employment will be conditional on the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment.